 It all started with a collection, selling Prostate Cancer UK's 'Man of men' pin-badges at Steve’s funeral and raising £2,456.01.

-"I’ll never forget that penny!" jokes Dave [pictured below with his dad, Steve, and holding his hand on his final day].
+"I’ll never forget that penny!" jokes Dave [pictured below with his dad, Steve].
 "It’s amazing how much awareness those little lapel badges can raise.

 "So many people see the badge worn on TV by football managers and pundits.
 But it’s even more provoking when you see random people wearing them, knowing that we’re all part of a movement to change the game for men everywhere."

-In 2015, Dave and Simon roped some of their mates into cycling our Football to Amsterdam bike ride – a two-day, 145-mile pedal-pilgrimage.
-Eleven riders made up the first Team Garby squad to take on the epic challenge.
+In 2015, Dave, Simon and Martyn roped some of their mates into cycling our Football to Amsterdam bike ride – a two-day, 145-mile pedal-pilgrimage.
+The 11 strong team of riders made up the first Team Garby squad to take on the epic challenge.

 In fact, Dave won our prestigious Orange Jersey for being the highest individual fundraiser for the ride [pictured below with Team Garby riders Simon Grayson (left) and Martyn Coombs (right)].